nataz77/awesome-k8s/README.md

 - [OpenFaaS](https://www.openfaas.com/) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
 Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.

 ## Testing
-- [ChaosKube](https://github.com/linki/chaoskube) is a tool that periodically kills random pods in your Kubernetes cluster to test resiliency.
 - [Kboom (WIP)](https://github.com/mhausenblas/kboom) is a tool that allows you to create short-term load for scale testing and long-term load for soak testing.
 Supported load out of the box for scale testing are pods and custom resources via CRDs for soak testing is planned. (this is WIP)
 - [kube-advisor](https://github.com/Azure/kube-advisor) is a diagnostic tool for Kubernetes clusters.
 At the moment, it returns pods that are missing resource and request limits.
-- [PowerfulSeal](https://github.com/powerfulseal/powerfulseal) injects failure into your Kubernetes clusters, so that you can detect problems as early as possible.
-It allows for writing scenarios describing complete chaos experiments.
 - [k6](https://github.com/loadimpact/k6) is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.
 - [toxiproxy](https://github.com/Shopify/toxiproxy) is a framework for simulating network conditions.
 It's made specifically to work in testing, CI and development environments, supporting deterministic tampering with connections, but with support for randomized chaos and customization